ericpar234/spaceboi/README.md

 # spaceboi

-spaceboi gives you the sat events.
+spaceboi gives you the satellite passes.
 Period.

 A simple satellite pass predictor using TLE data from celestrak.org.
 It can be run in a GUI mode or CLI mode.
 The GUI mode uses Qt to display the passes in a